pypa/cibuildwheel/docs/options.md

 This option can also be set using the [command-line option](#command-line) `--archs`.

 ###  `CIBW_PROJECT_REQUIRES_PYTHON` {: #requires-python}
-> Limit the Python versions to build
+> Manually set the Python compatibility of your project

 By default, cibuildwheel reads your package's Python compatibility from `pyproject.toml` following [PEP621](https://www.python.org/dev/peps/pep-0621/)